antarctica/PolarRoute/README.md

 # RoutePlanner: Long-distance marine navigation route planner
 ---
 ## Introduction
-A long-distance route planner for naval navigation around Antartica.
+A long-distance route planner for marine navigation around Antartica.
 This work is a refactor from the original Java code at [link](https://github.com/foxm1/RoutePlanner).

 ---
 ## Installation